 About our Associates

-Andrew has held teaching positions in Australia and India and is currently clinical supervisor and tutor at The London School of Osteopathy.
+Andrew has held teaching positions in Australia and India and has been a clinical supervisor and tutor at The London School of Osteopathy.
 In India, he worked in rehabilitative and Orthopaedic Hospital environments, in a multi-disciplinary team alongside Senior Orthopaedic Surgeons, Physiotherapists and Osteopathic students.
 This greatly informed his understanding of the recovery and rehabilitative processes following surgery.

 Andrew has helped patients recover from a variety of different injuries, and has special interests in functional biomechanics, sports and rehabilitation, modern and chronic pain sciences and ergonomic corporate health services.